Daniyalk0/Greenova/README.md

-# 🥦 Fruits & Vegetables E-commerce Web App (Frontend)
+# `Greenova` Fruits & Vegetables E-commerce Web App

-A modern and responsive frontend web application for an e-commerce platform that sells fresh fruits and vegetables.
-Built with performance, accessibility, and scalability in mind.
+### _A modern and responsive frontend web application for an e-commerce platform that sells fresh fruits and vegetables.
+Built with performance, accessibility, and scalability in mind._

 ---